-Registration: To sign up to receive a notification for Early Registration for the Fall 2018 Course Is Now Open!
-Please see this event to purchase your registration ticket for the course.
-If you have any questions about the course please contact Sarah at 336-644-9908 during regular business hours or by email at email@example.com.
+Registration: To sign up to receive a notification for Early Registration for the Spring 2019 Course or if you have any questions about the course please contact Sarah at 336-644-9908 during regular business hours or by email at firstname.lastname@example.org.

 Robert E. M. Wurz, Ph.D. – Robert is a native of Napa Valley, CA. He received his doctorate in wine chemistry from the University of California, Davis.
 He has taught wine making classes at Patrick Henry Community College in Virginia, at Stonefield Cellars Winery in Stokesdale, NC, and is currently the winemaker for Stonefield Cellars Winery in Stokesdale, NC.